TemitopeMusiliu/excel-sales-dashboard-analysis/README.md

 Interactive sales dashboard built with Excel.

-Project Overview
+Project Overview;

 This project presents an interactive Sales Performance Dashboard built using Excel.
 The goal was to analyze sales data and generate actionable insights across products, countries, and time.

-Tools & Skills Used
+Tools & Skills Used;

 Microsoft Excel